 - Moral qualities

-Using a scientific approach to management is the crux of the administrative management theory
+Using a scientific approach is the crux of the administrative theory

 After publication of this seminal work, capitalists realized the value of management wisdom and how important management theories developed out of real-life experiences can be for their businesses.
 Management gurus who were teaching at various ivy league colleges were sought after for their opinion on streamlining businesses processes.